Raka-loah/oUF_Gvv/README.md

 oUF_Gvv
 =======

-A GW2-like unit frame addon for World of Warcraft based on oUF.
+A GW2-like oUF layout for World of Warcraft.

 Still Working in Progress - Not functional properly at this time.